jay13patel/seed-emulator/examples/not-ready-examples/27-carla/README.md

 - **Seed Car 6**: `157/host_0` - Represents the sixth autonomous vehicle.
 - **Traffic Generator**: `158/host_0` - Generates traffic scenarios within the simulation.
 ### Testing After Installation
 After installing CARLA Simulator, SEED Emulator, and setting up Carlaviz along with the Internet Map feature, it's crucial to ensure everything is functioning correctly.
-This section will guide you through the testing process to verify the integration and operational status of these components.
+This section will guide you through the testing process to verify the operational status of these components.
-#### Testing Carlaviz and Internet Map Integration
+#### Testing Carlaviz and Internet Map
 1. **Verify Carlaviz is Running:**
     - After launching Carlaviz, open a web browser and visit `http://localhost:8080`.
 You should see a visualization interface of CARLA’s environment.
 If this page loads successfully, Carlaviz is running correctly.